 The goal of the Special Operations Unit (SOU) is to enhance police operations through proactive strategies to reduce crime, improve traffic safety, supplement patrol, and visibly illustrate the department’s commitment to Community Policing.
 This is accomplished with the following strategies:

 - Proactive team response to crime trends.

 - Accident reduction through proactive traffic enforcement and education.

-- Deterring crime by high visibility of marked police patrol.
+- Deter crime by high visibility of marked police patrol.